TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Implementations.md

 Image                      config.txt "System Volume Information"  fixup.dat
 bcm2710-rpi-3-b.dtb        start.elf  boot.scr                     u-boot.bin bootcode.bin
 ```
-# Setup communication between host PC and the Raspberry Pi board containing this customized Raspbian then run a.out file
+# Setup communication between host PC and the Raspberry Pi board containing this customized Raspbian then run an a.out file

 **Prerequisites**:
 * Raspberry Pi board and host PC connect to the same network, we will use [TFTP](https://github.com/TranPhucVinh/Linux-Shell/tree/master/Application%20layer#tftp) for file transferring between them.
+Raspberry Pi will then have the network connection through its Ethernet interface.
 * [TFTP server setup on host PC](https://github.com/TranPhucVinh/Linux-Shell/tree/master/Application%20layer#tftp)

 As this customized Raspbian doesn't have IP setup by default, we need to setup its IP to have the same subnet with the host PC for TFTP file transferring.
 Use [ifconfig]():